Skip to main content

 Delegated bypass for push protection is currently in beta and subject to change.

-Configuring delegated bypass for a repository
+Enabling delegated bypass for a repository

 Hinweis